-Important Economic Sectors
+Key Economic Sectors

+Forestry continues to be the mainstay of the local economy and is focused on the supply of lodgepole pine and spruce.
 Many opportunities in producing a value-added product exist.
-Wood and wood byproducts produced locally represent excellent opportunities in areas such as furniture making, wood pellets, wood trim and novelty items.
-The initiative to establish a value-added plant has received strong support from local residents and businesses.
+Wood and byproducts produced locally represent opportunities in furniture making, wood pellets, wood trim, and novelty items.
+The initiative to establish a value-added plant has received strong support from residents and businesses.

 Ranching is one of the cornerstones of the local economy because of the extensive rangelands in the area.
 Ranchers in and around Clinton are self-sufficient and are an integral part of the local economy.

 Soil and climatic conditions are mainly conducive to only commercial hay and alfalfa production, and seldom other agriculture production.
 A commercial feed pellet operation is also feasible given the climate throughout the area.